 Cinnabar lacquer remained a favorite technique over the centuries, but it wasn’t until the Song dynasty (1127 A.D. to 1279 A.D.) and the Yuan dynasty (1271 A.D. to 1368 A.D.) that the most well-known technique was developed: cinnabar carving.
 Instead of painting the design onto the wood (or metal alloy, which was sometimes used as a core material for vases) with the colored lacquer, artisans would apply between 100 and 200 layers of colored lacquer and then carve into it to create intricate designs in trompe l’oeil to create the effect of depth.
 Black lacquer was often used for the deeper layers to create the background, while the bright red cinnabar lacquer was used for the relief in the upper layers.
 Sometimes, green and yellow lacquer was included to create even more depth.
 A great master of cinnabar carving during this time was Zhang Cheng, who was active during the mid to late 14th century.

 During the Ming dynasty (1368 to 1644 A.D.), when the emperors allowed their artisans more artistic freedom, the lacquer became more colorful, often using gold and jade to create a polychrome effect.
 It’s not surprising then, that an early Ming cinnabar lacquer bowl depicting a phoenix sold for $33.1 million at a 2008 auction.

 In later years, the quality of cinnabar carving declined for two reasons.
-First, to save money and create more products, many artisans started carving the wood and simply painting the lacquer on afterwards as a thin finish.
-And second, the intricacy and crispness of later carving is simply not as good as in earlier work.
+First, to save money and create more products, many artisans started carving the wood and simply painting the lacquer on afterward as a thin finish.
+And second, the intricacy and crispness of later carving are simply not as good as in earlier work.